Warm email prospecting: How to make more sales by writing to an audience of one

 Many sales reps never see success from their email prospecting efforts because they try and do too much in each message.
 When sending warm emails, you have one purpose and one purpose only: to start a conversation, preferably on the phone, with your prospect.
 That’s it.

 In that sense, warm emails are no different than cold emails: You’re not trying to make a sale.
 You’re not trying to convince the recipient to start their free trial.
 You’re not even trying to prove to them that your company’s offerings are better than the competition.
-You’re simply trying to book a phone call with them.
+You’re simply trying to book a phone call or schedule a meeting with them.

 When you understand this, everything becomes much easier.

 Now that you understand the purpose of your email, it’s time to do research.
-You need to “know” the person who you’ll be contacting: Which company they work for, the position they hold, the problems they have that your company’s product can solve, etc. Many of these details can be found via LinkedIn.
+You need to “know” the person you’ll be contacting: Which company they work for, the position they hold, the problems they have that your company’s product can solve, etc. You can find many of these details via LinkedIn.

 Related: 6 tips for writing the perfect LinkedIn cold outreach message

-The more you know about your prospects on an individual level before contacting them, the better.
+The more you know about your prospects individually before contacting them, the better.
 Research allows your messages to sound highly relevant and personalized.
 It’s how you turn traditional cold emails into a strategic warm email prospecting system.

 While researching, you’ll also want to look for what Ed Gandia calls a “meaningful connection.”
 (We’ll cover this in more detail later.)